What causes teeth grinding?

 One of the most common symptoms of bruxism is actually waking up.
 Many who grind their teeth will wake up throughout the night.
 Often, this happens without the person even being aware of their own teeth grinding.
 Similarly, grinding teeth can interrupt the sleep of a partner too.
 At times, the grinding can become so loud and abrasive that it wakes up a partner.

-This one may seem obvious, but jaw pain is a major symptom of teeth grinding.
-If you wake up with serious jaw pain, teeth grinding is a likely cause.
+This one may seem obvious, but jaw discomfort is a major symptom of teeth grinding.
+If you wake up with serious jaw discomfort, teeth grinding is a likely cause.

 A stiff or sore neck is another common symptom of bruxism.
 When you clench your teeth, it puts a strain on more than just your jaw.
 Many who grind or clench their teeth also use the muscles in the neck.